-This alarm is acceptable for use in all residential applications where smoke alarms are required.
+This alarm is acceptable for use near kitchens or cooking areas but can be used in all other residential applications where a smoke or CO alarm is required.

 After ten (10) years of cumulative power up, this unit will "chirp" two times every 30 seconds.
 This is an "operational end of life" feature which will indicate that it is time to replace the alarm.